sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 ## 7.2 End to end test

-- config aaa authorization with TACACS+ only:
+- config AAA authorization with TACACS+ only:
 ```
     Verify TACACS+ user run command in server side whitelist:
         If command have local permission, user can run command.